MDPI: Controversial articles

 In 2016, MDPI journal Behavioral Sciences published a review paper that claimed that watching pornography is a cause of erectile dysfunction.
 After critics raised concerns, an independent review by the Committee on Publication Ethics (COPE) recommended that the article be retracted, based on issues including an unusual editorial process in which the listed journal editor declared that he "was not involved in the final decision regarding correction/retraction/authorship," an inaccurate and incomplete conflict of interest declaration that failed to disclose author connections with anti-pornography activist groups, failure to obtain informed consent from the study subjects, and failure to protect the identities of those subjects.
 Instead of retracting the paper, MDPI removed the editor's name from the paper and issued an amended conflict of interest statement which, according to Retraction Watch, did not fully address the conflicts of interest identified by COPE, nor the other issues identified by them.
 When contacted by Retraction Watch, MDPI's response was "The argument is already done.
 Both sides got large audience.
 Time to stop and made peace."

 The journal Magnetochemistry accepted a paper in 2019 by a controversial scientist Susan Pockett which stated that "scientists are suppressing evidence that microwave radiation from smartphones and other devices cause harm to people".
 The paper was later that year retracted due to lack of a scientific contribution and being an opinion article.
 The journal initially invited Susan Pockett to submit a paper according to the author's own account.

 In 2019, MDPI journal Psych published an editorial on race and intelligence by Richard Lynn, who had previously had his emeritus status revoked due to his promotion of discredited sexist and racist views, such as scientific racism.
 MDPI later issued an expression of concern and changed the status of the article from editorial to opinion, three months after publication.
 According to science journalist Angela Saini, Psych had also published other similar work defending scientific racism.

-In 2021, the MDPI journal Vaccines published an article claiming a "lack of clear benefit" for COVID-19 vaccines.
+In 2021, the MDPI journal Vaccines published an article by pseudoscience advocate Harald Walach and colleagues claiming a "lack of clear benefit" for COVID-19 vaccines.
 The article was heavily criticized for misusing data and as a result reaching a false conclusion.
 Katie Ewer, one of the journal's editors, called the publication of the article "grossly irresponsible" and resigned from the editorial board as a protest against its publication.
 Subsequently, four other members of the editorial board also resigned.
 Shortly afterwards, the journal published an "expression of concern" regarding the article and opened an investigation into the review process.
-The paper had received three reviewer reports (which the journal later made public) which were however not very detailed and had apparently been written by reviewers who did not have topic expertise.
+The paper had received three reviewer reports (which the journal later made public) which were, however, not very detailed and had apparently been written by reviewers who did not have topic expertise.
 Vaccines eventually decided to retract the article.